HenryQW/blog/_posts/2018-04-19-henry's-dashboard.md

 {% endhighlight %}
 </div>

+* CSS is behaving CSSly
-SASS is the most concise one, SCSS is SASS with CSS syntax, which is also the reason why I chose it (who doesn't like closing semicolons!).
+* SASS is the most concise one
+* SCSS is SASS with CSS syntax, which is also the reason why I chose it (who doesn't like closing semicolons!).

 ### Inheritance, Function and Mixin
 {% highlight scss %}